Ogun: Abiodun lifts embargo on LG accounts – The Sun Nigeria

 Laide Raheem, Abeokuta

-Abiodun announced this at the Strategic Session for Transition Committee chairmen and members of all the Local Government Areas in the state, during a workshop with the theme, “Towards a New Local Government System in Ogun – Doing Things Differently”, held at the Executive Council Chambers, Goverrnor’s Office, Oke-Mosan Abeokuta.
+Abiodun announced this at the strategic session for transition committee chairmen and members of all the local government areas in the state with the theme, “Towards a New Local Government System in Ogun – Doing Things Differently”, held at the Executive Council Chambers, Goverrnor’s Office, Oke-Mosan Abeokuta.

-The governor, who described local government as the closest to the people, said for the people to feel the impact of government, those at the helm of affairs at the council level must embark on masses-oriented projects and be fair in their dealings with them.
+The governor said for the people to feel the impact of government, those at the helm of affairs at the council level must embark on masses-oriented projects and be fair in their dealings with them.

 “The process through which you were appointed was a consensus oriented one.
 I did not sit down here at Oke-Mosan and appoint anyone.
 I allowed your leaders and party faithful sit down in your various local government councils and present to us those they consider best for them and the people.